Altair-Bueno/cw/README.md

 By default, cw will search for UTF-8 encoded text, with LF (`U+000A`) line breaks.
 Note that this crate **does not** validate any input.
-It asumes it's encoded correctly, althought invalid encoded input is safely managed
+It asumes it's encoded correctly, although invalid encoded input is safely managed

 # Features